haiaty/neverstoplearning-php/Learn/installation.md

 Then, when you have clear that, you need to know [how to run](https://github.com/haiaty/neverstoplearning-php/blob/master/Learn/how-to-run.md) it in order to achieve the purpose for what you will be using it.

-If you choose if for web development, then you should choose wich web server you will use and how it will connect to php.
+If you choose if for web development, then you should choose wich web server you will use and how it will connect to php. would it be trough a module, as fastcgi or with php-fpm?

 ## On Unix